fttlov/JCAdvance/README.md

 ## What is it
 Joy-con Advance is an Xbox gamepad emulator with advanced features for Nintendo Joy-cons, Pro controller, DualShock 4 and DualSense Edge.<br>
 Based on DSAdvance from r57zone https://github.com/r57zone/DSAdvance <br>
-All of features like a change profiles, Touchpad or Home\Capture hotkeys, Magic Wheel, Air Craft, External pedals etc. has been retained and improvement.
+All of features like a change profiles, Touchpad(Sony) and Home\Capture hotkeys, Magic Wheel, Air Craft, External pedals etc. has been retained and improvement.

 ## What's the difference:
 In conception of use Gyro Motion, user friendly GUI's and bugfixes <br>